 The objective of this section is to enrich the analysis of the basic sequential investment problem to account for important aspects in the provision of venture capital funding.
-Specifically, we analyze (i) the role of staging in the provision of the funds and (ii) the role of uncertainty about the true failure rate of the project.
+Specifically, we (i)introduce frictions that lead to a role for staging in the provision of the funds and (ii) analyze the role of uncertainty about the true failure rate of the project.

-4.1 Staging
+4.1 Contracting Frictions and Staging